Ovarian hyperthecosis (OHT) is a condition where there is a presence of luteinized thecal cells within a hyperplastic

 OHT and polycystic ovarian syndrome (PCOS) are manifestations of the same heterogeneous disturbance of androgen metabolism.
 Histopathological differentiation between PCOS and OHT exists in the location of luteinized thecal cells.
 In OHT they exist within the stroma and in PCOS they exist along the periphery of the follicle.

 Testosterone and dehydroepiandrosterone sulphate (DHEA-S) is the first hormones to be measured.
 Testosterone levels are nearly always above the postmenopausal range and are higher than the levels observed in PCOS.
 Imaging of the adrenal glands and ovaries is warranted if the serum total testosterone level is >150 ng/dL.

 - endometrial hyperplasia

-- endometrial carcinoma probably due to increased androgen production by luteinized thecal cells, which then serve as precursors for oestrogen production
+- endometrial carcinoma probably due to increased androgen production by luteinized thecal cells, which then serve as precursors for estrogen production

 - ovarian fibrothecoma

 Variable appearance but most ovaries appear normal.
 They may have a nodular appearance.
 Increased ovarian size with increase in the ovarian stroma may also be seen; however, unlike PCOS the number of follicles tend to be normal.
 The ovarian size is increased beyond the expected limits in postmenopausal women.

 Role of MRI is yet to be proven.
 Symmetric bilateral ovarian enlargement, with homogeneous T2-hypointensity and mild enhancement of the ovaries, may be seen.